mnot/I-D/http-encryption-encoding/draft.md

 [encrypted payload]
 ~~~

-Here, a successful HTTP GET response has been encrypted using rsa256 and a key identified with the
+Here, a successful HTTP GET response has been encrypted using a key that is identified by a URI.
-HTTP URI scheme.

-Note that the media type has been normalized to "application/octet-stream" to avoid exposing
+Note that the media type has been changed to "application/octet-stream" to avoid exposing
 information about the content.

 ## Encryption and Compression